KyleighBrown678/Polygons-and-Inheritance/README.md

             -takes as input the sides of the polygon and outputs the polygon's perimeter -dispSide
             -displays the length for each side
+   - 3 subclasses
+      - appropriate methods for finding the area and perimeter
+      - str method: prints properties of the polygon subclass

+You should create an instance of your subclasses and print the details using your str class method.
 ```Example:
 Enter the length of a side : 1
 Enter the length of another side : 2